Nai-Mean/Naimean_v4/Courtroom3.md

 Participants see only Court identities.

-Examples:

-* TARS
-* ORACLE
-* T-1000

 The purpose is to eliminate model bias.

 ⸻

 Independent Testimony

-Each witness initially reviews the filing in isolation.
+Each witness reviews the medication independently.

-Witnesses do not see:
+Witnesses do not initially see:

 * Other testimony
 * Other findings